Megafunk/MassSample/README.md

 	ExecutionOrder.ExecuteAfter.Add(TEXT("MSMovementProcessor"));
 	// This executes only on Clients and Standalone ExecutionFlags = (int32)(EProcessorExecutionFlags::Client | EProcessorExecutionFlags::Standalone);
+	// This processor should not be multithreaded bRequiresGameThreadExecution = true;
 }
 ```

-On initialization, Mass creates a dependency graph of processors using their execution rules so they execute in order (ie: In the example above we make sure to move our entities before we call `Execute` in `UMyProcessor`).
+On initialization, Mass creates a dependency graph of processors using their execution rules so they execute in order (ie: In the example above we make sure to move our entities with `MSMovementProcessor` before we call `Execute` in `UMyProcessor`).

-The `ExecutionFlags` variable indicates whether this processor should be executed on StandAlone, Server or Client.
+The `ExecutionFlags` variable indicates whether this processor should be executed on `Standalone`, `Server` or `Client`.

+By default [all processors are multithreaded](#mass-mt), however, they can also be configured to run in a single-thread if necessary by setting `bRequiresGameThreadExecution` to `true`.

 **Note:** Mass ships with a series of processors that are designed to be inherited and extended with custom logic. ie: The visualization and LOD processors.